chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 #### Issue as a product of user stories

-When in a scope of a particular sprint there is a feature, around which several user stories could be gathered, these stories create an issue with a title in format `feat: few words of description`.
-And the stories go into description block of this issue.
+When there is a feature in a scope of a particular sprint, which fulfills several user stories, this feature creates an issue with a title in format `feat: few words of description`.
+And the stories should be listed in the description block of the issue.

 #### Issue as a representation of a task